Before You Sign That EAโฆ Read This.

 A large telecom company was renewing its EA and facing a huge increase in Azure costs.
 In negotiations, their procurement lead casually mentioned that they were piloting some workloads on AWS and considering a longer-term contract with the company.

-Similarly, another enterprise hinted that they were considering splitting their Office licensing between Microsoft 365 and a competitor’s platform.
-Microsoft, in turn, offered to extend a promotional discount on Office 365 E5 to keep those users aboard.
+Similarly, another enterprise hinted that it was considering splitting its Office licensing between Microsoft 365 and a competitorโs platform.
+Microsoft, in turn, offered to extend a promotional discount on Office 365 E5 to retain those users.

 Takeaway: